 How I live my faith

 I kneel and pray to God every morning before I begin my day.
 Then I read a selection from the scriptures.
 I want to have God's influence and guidance every day, in everything I do.
 I feel His help all the time.
-I feel He's very close to me and helping me at work, in my efforts to be a better husband and father and friend.
+I feel He's very close to me and helping in my daily life, in my efforts to be a better husband and father and friend.
 My wife and I are assigned to fellowship and support a number of special people in our congregation.
 We visit them every month and try to encourage, teach and strengthen them.
 Our disabled son always goes along.
 People love him, and somehow I think he gives them extra hope and courage.
-I'm especially concerned about living the gospel in my home, which to me is the most important place to live out my faith.
+I'm especially concerned about living the gospel in my family, which to me is the most important place to live out my faith.
 I love my wife, and she loves me.
 We love our children, and we have peace in our family.
 For this I am very grateful.
 My wife and I also think a lot about our parents and our ancestors.
 We're trying to preserve their stories and photos and pass them on to our children and grandchildren so that they will know who they are and recognize the source of our many blessings and advantages.